kjose/javascript-event-collector/README.md

 var filterType = 'mouseover';
 // True if you want to prevent the adding of the listener to the filtered element var disableListenerForElementsCatched = true;
-// True if you want to launch the debugger when an event listener is added to filtered element var debugMode = true;
+// True if you want to launch the debugger when an event listener is added to filtered element (the console has to be opened) var debugMode = true;
 ```

+## Use case

+You can use theese scripts for examples :
+- debugging
+- remove all the event listeners in the page
+- remove the listeners of a specific element

 ## Thanks